churd-git/Threat-Hunting-Cridential-Stuffing/README.md

 ---
 ## High-Level Cridential Stuffing related IoC Discovery Plan:
-1. Check DeviceLogonEvents for any bruite force IOC on machines from the region of South Africa or Egypt.
+1. Check DeviceLogonEvents for any brute force IOC on machines from the region of South Africa or Egypt.
 2. Check DeviceEvents for any signs of a new user account being created.
 3. Check DeviceProccessEvents for any signs suspcious actions or behaviour executed by the threat actor.
 4. Check DeviceFileEvents for files created created with 7zip.